The Wallpaper* directory of London facial treatments, from rejuvenating lasers to skin-brightening injectables

 Dr Karen Doherty

 The interior of Dr Karen Doherty’s clinic, located on a leafy street in North London, has been designed by gallerist Max Radford.
-So upon walking inside, it’s worlds away from the dime-a-dozen medispa, with eclectic furniture and an ambience that immediately makes you feel like you’re in the safe hands of someone with a real eye for detail.
+So upon stepping inside, it’s worlds away from the dime-a-dozen medispa, confirming that you’re in the safe hands of someone with an eye for detail.
+Dr Doherty’s treatments, including polynucleotides and non-invasive NeoGen Plasma skin resurfacing, take a ‘less is more’ approach, with transformative yet natural results.
+(A second clinic in Shoreditch is set to open later in 2025).

 Dr Karen Doherty, Stoke Newington, London, N16